 Polk-Burnett was required to give unclaimed Capital Credits to the State of Wisconsin prior to 1987.
 Now we can use these unclaimed funds for education and we are proud to offer continuing education scholarships to the children of our members.
 Polk-Burnett's scholarship program is based on community service and recognizes graduating seniors who make a difference in the lives of others.
 Read more about Polk-Burnett's Community Service Scholarship Program.

-The cooperative started in 1938, but didn’t return the first capital credit checks until 1964 (26 years).
-The retirement rotation helps the cooperative achieve its targeted equity level and keep rates as low as possible.
-Shortening the retirement period would require increasing rates.
+The cooperative started in 1938, but didn’t return the first Capital Credits until 1964 (26 years later).
+The retirement rotation helps the cooperative achieve a responsible level of equity, while keeping rates as low as possible.
+Shortening the retirement period of Capital Credits would require raising rates.